4:30 p.m., March 1, 2018

-If you are making a poster, please keep in mind that the trifold poster size is 36 inches high by 48 inches wide.
-The
+If you are making a poster, please keep in mind that the poster size is 36 inches high by 48 inches wide.
+Posters will be displayed on rolling bulletin boards at the event.

 Here are some resources that may help you prepare your poster: